easabbir/rest-assured-framework/readme.md

 ```
 1. running the tests
    mvn test
    This command runs all the unit tests in the project.
    It is the most basic command to ensure that your code passes all the tests.
 ```
 ```
 2. running the tests using groups eg smoke, regression
-   mvn test -Dgroups=groupName
+   mvn test -Dfile="testng.xml"

    This command runs all the unit tests in the project.
    It is the most basic command to ensure that your code passes all the tests.
 ```